UA-141369524-4

 Psychotherapist, Susan Anderson wrote in a Huffington Post article, that you could have any of these damaging 40 post-trauma effects that include lingering insecurity, anxiety, and shame.

-That was my discovery in a nutshell.
+That was my part of my shadow work discovery in a nutshell.

-In my childhood, I was invisible.
-That was my an identity memory I held into my 20s.
-And the wound left was feeling unworthy…
+That was my an identity memory I held on to until my 20s.
+And the wound left was feeling unworthy and low self-esteem…

 Since then, my scars have been completely healed as I made a point to bring light to the invisible wounds years ago.
 And as time passed, I knew that what I went through was not a mishap.